icemanblues/ubuntu-setup/home/engineering.md

 Since this is for ubuntu, I install the apt repo version of the following tools

+If you want a version of python that is not yet in the repo, you have to add this PPA `sudo add-apt-repository ppa:deadsnakes/ppa`

+python source can also be downloaded, configured, and built locally I followed the steps here: https://websiteforstudents.com/installing-the-latest-python-3-7-on-ubuntu-16-04-18-04/

 * pip (python2)
 * pip3 (python3)
 * virtualenv (python2)